 In the Medicare business, we can’t always accurately forecast what’s going to happen next year.
 As soon as you do, something changes it.
 So we suggest that you deal with your Medicare benefits the same way you always have.
 Take it ONE YEAR at a time.

 That being said, how can you get a jump start on any changes?
 You have an opportunity to change your Medicare Advantage plan or Part D drug plan each fall.
-Here’s some tips about how to stay organized and not get distracted by the flurry of advertisements headed your way:
+Here’s are some facts about the AEP and also tips about how to stay organized and not get distracted by the flurry of advertisements headed your way.

 Checklist for the 2019 Medicare Annual Election Period